fmmajd/SitcomRecommender/readme.md

 currently, these shows are included:

 - Friends
+- Two and a Half Men

-feel free to add json file of any show you want, or you can send you requests to me
+feel free to add json file of any show you want, or you can send your requests to me

 ##how to install